-Artist Paul John Wonner (1920 – 2008), was born in Tucson, AZ, and spent a large portion of his life in California.
-Paul Wonner was an Abstract Expressionist artist and an active member of the Bay Area Figurative Movement.
+Artist Paul Wonner was born in Tucson, AZ, and spent a large portion of his life in California.
+He was an Abstract Expressionist artist and an active member of the Bay Area Figurative Movement.

 In particular, Paul Wonner is highly renowned for his Abstract Expressionist still life sketches.
 Quite a bit of his work concentrates on small items such as jugs or pitchers and organic products like fruit, but he also focused on figures that occupy space.
 He was keen on art as an adolescent, thereby prompting his parents to hire the services of an art educator to assist him with his drawing amid his secondary school years.